Bedford: Demographics

 Bedford is home to one of the largest concentrations of Italian immigrants in the United Kingdom.
 According to the 2001 census, almost 30% of Bedford's population were of at least partial Italian descent.
 This is mainly as a result of labour recruitment in the early 1950s by the London Brick Company from Southern Italy.
 From 1954 to 2008 Bedford had its own Italian vice-consulate.

-In addition to Italian immigrants, Bedford has also been the recipient of significant immigration from India (8.1% of Bedford's population; Indians began arriving from the late 1950s onwards from the Punjab area, many of whom worked at the London Brick Company), Eastern Europe (particularly in the 2000s) and Scandinavia, Ireland, Northern Ireland, Greece, Cyprus, Northern Cyprus, Malta, Spain, France, Switzerland, Germany, Poland, Portugal, Albania, Turkey, The Middle East, East Asia, South East Asia, Africa (3% of Bedford's population is of Sub-Saharan descent), the Caribbean, and South America, making it one of the most ethnically, racially, and linguistically diverse towns in the United Kingdom outside of London in proportion to its size.